SystemsApproach/security/crypto.rst

    Computing a hashed message authentication code (HMAC).

+.. this appears to be out of date, see https://en.wikipedia.org/wiki/HMAC#Design_principles

 One way to implement the approach just described is to apply a cryptographic hash (such as SHA-3) to the concatenation of the plaintext message and the secret value, as illustrated in :numref:`Figure %s